-The Agency's previously stated position emphasizes that while a technology-based standard may seem burdensome to isolated and individual dischargers, and of seemingly dubious beneift to water quality, it is the specific nonetheless appropriate in context of this regulatory scheme.
-The fact that Section 304.122(b) is more stringent than BAT guidelines cannot be considered as justification for granting relief therefrom.
-The water quality of the Illinois River system is affected by far too many dischargers to detect and quantify the attributable to impacts individual dischargers even though such may contribute substantial loadings.
+Agency's previously stated position emphasizes that while a technology-based standard may seem burdensome to isolated and individual dischargers, and of seemingly dubious beneift to water quality, it is nonetheless appropriate in the specific context of this regulatory scheme.
+The fact that Section 304.122(b) is more stringent than BAT guidelines cannot be considered as justification for granting therefrom.
+The water quality of the Illinois River system is affected by far too many dischargers to detect and quantify impacts attributable to individual dischargers even though such may contribute substantial loadings.
 (Agency Comments at 2).